 Human Rights Challenges Amidst Myanmar's Gold Rush

-by Salil Tripathi, IHRB Director of Emerging Issues; Mahdev Mohan, director of APRL, SMU School of Law; Lan Shiow Tsai, Director of Policy at IHRB
+by Salil Tripathi, IHRB Senior Advisor, Global Issues; Mahdev Mohan, director of APRL, SMU School of Law; Lan Shiow Tsai, Director of Policy at IHRB

 At first blush, Myanmar appears to be on a path towards democratization.
 President Thein Sein’s administration has instituted a series of political reforms after decades of military rule.
 It has released hundreds of political prisoners, including opposition leader Daw Aung San Suu Kyi who is now an elected parliamentarian along with 42 colleagues from the National League for Democracy (NLD).

 On an historic tour of the US this month, she has been awarded the Congressional Gold Medal, America’s highest civilian honour.

 The European Union, the United States, and other western governments have responded to these efforts by agreeing to ease certain financial and investment sanctions on the Southeast Asian nation.
 This has spurred a gold rush amongst many trans-national corporations which are attracted to Myanmar’s vast, and largely untapped, natural resources and immense economic potential.